 Free Somatic Study Sessions

-Joseph Kramer, PhD, the founder of Sexological Bodywork, will offer a free five-month somatic study series for YogaofSex.com enrollees beginning on the 13th of September.
+Joseph Kramer, PhD, the founder of Sexological Bodywork, will offer a free five-month somatic study series for YogaofSex.com enrollees.
 Each study session will explore a somatic inquiry from the professional Sexological Bodywork training.
 The next session on September 27 will explore Somatic Inquiry 2: Embodiment, Breath and Somatic Learning.
 More information here.

 Why a Somatic Approach to Sex Education?

 Somatic means “working with the lived body.”
 The Yoga of Sex course invites you to experience how humans learn sex by working with your body and with the bodies of others.
 Somatic sex educators work directly with the body because it is the fastest and most effective way to learn new sexual skills.
 When we repeat a practice mindfully over time, profound embodied learning takes place.

 The profession of Sexological Bodywork rests on the value of mindful erotic practice.
 Many individuals have chosen to make use of COVID-19 quarantines to engage the Yoga of Sex.
 Erotic practice brings us into the present moment.
 It helps us to know and value ourselves and brings innumerable benefits for the brain and the body.
 Somatic practice allows us to develop the erotic skills necessary to dance and play with others.